emqx/neuron-docs/en_US/README.md

 ### Unified DataOps

-Neuron assists the legacy industrial devices to deliver data messages in an asynchronous way as the edge node specified in Sparkplug B standard.
-[Sparkplug B](./use-cases/use_cases.md#mqtt-sparkplugb-solution) is an open, unified, interoperable standard for industrial data exchange between industrial information systems like ERP, MES, SCADA and historian via an MQTT broker.
+Neuron assists the legacy industrial devices to deliver data messages in an asynchronous way as the edge node specified in Sparkplug standard.
+[Sparkplug](./use-cases/sparkplug/sparkplug.md) is an open, unified, interoperable standard for industrial data exchange between industrial information systems like ERP, MES, SCADA and historian via an MQTT broker.

 ### Authentication and Security